 How do you plan your career at a time when job titles and duties are constantly changing, and technology is shifting entire industries?
 Gillian Fox says the old rules of career planning no longer apply.
 She outlines the three steps for defining a vision for your future that’s adaptable and dynamic, using a ‘Modern Career Plan’.

-The traditional career plan is not only dead, but holding onto past career planning ideals can actually be detriment to your personal advancement at work, not to mention exhausting.
+The traditional career plan is not only dead but holding onto past career planning ideal can actually be the detriment to your personal advancement at work, not to mention exhausting.

 The mere idea of having certainty about the exact position you’d like to land in five, or 10-years’ time can be extremely overwhelming.
 Will your coveted position even exist in the future?

 Committing yourself to this approach could end in a severe career mishap, with you potentially overshooting, or completely missing out on your dream career because you didn’t even know it existed.

 Can you remember titles such as Gaming Officer or Scrum Master being used five years ago?
 No?
 That’s because they didn’t exist.
 By the same token, the role you’re currently aiming to achieve may change, diminish in importance, or even be redundant in five years.

 It’s time for a new approach when it comes to career planning.

 The modern career plan empowers women to create the role or career they want.
 That may be a career in a brand-new industry, or within your own business or current organisation.

 Developing an effective Modern Career Plan requires you to be self-reflective, agile, resourceful and driven.
 Get started on your plan by working through the following: